 To get this started, we have a fact sheet up front that defines blockchain as a time stamped digital ledger with a decentralized network that has an immutable record.
 I am not really sure what that means.
 Mr. ElMissiry, if we could start with you as the PhD in the group to help explain it.

 Dr. ElMessiry: Thank you very much for having me here.
 Blockchain is just as it says.
 It is a bunch of blocks chained together.
-However, that simple fact of them being changed together is what gives it all its power.
-Just like you think about genomes in a helix that dshaped everyone of us around here and the creatures of the planet, blockchain works the same way.
+However, that simple fact of them being chained together is what gives it all its power.
+Just like you think about genomes in a helix that shapes everyone of us around here and the creatures of the planet, blockchain works the same way.
 The uniqueness is when you have two of those blocks.
 When you are building the first one, you take the hash and put it in the next one, and then you hash it and so forth and so forth.
 Which means that if you change any of those blocks you invalidate all of the others blocks.
 Hence, blockchain.
 A chain of blocks.

 Mr. Bridgesmith: That's an expert talking right there.
 I would add that it is very difficult to conceive of the uniqueness of blockchain until you actually see it in operation and see how it can perform useful tasks.
 The first useful task of course is the one we all know as Bitcoin.
 It came about in 2009, I think, but blockchain technology preceded Bitcoin and they're not the same, but it is what enabled Bitcoin to become the cryptocurrency of note.
 There are so many other applications for blockchain where what you're looking for is the creation of a transaction with the least amount of waste in terms of those who are participating in it.
-[The characteristics of blockchain are: authentic, verifiable, and immutable, meaning it doesn't change over time.
-So, think of a relational database like Excel.
-Everybody knows Excel.
+[The characteristics of blockchain are] authenti[c], verifiable, and immutable, meaning it doesn't change over time.
+So, think of a relational database like excel.
+Everybody knows excel.
 It is a database that maintains relationships between the cells and you can create all kinds of formula that adding a digit to one cell is going to impact many, many other cells.
 But, it exists in real time perpetually.
 Blockchain is an add-only database. meaning that once the first data has been introduced into the blockchain platform, into the database, it doesn't change.
 You can only add to it.
 That is one of the unique characteristics that makes it so useful for specific use cases, which I know we will get into.
 But, it is not the panacea for all technology applications that many have made it.
 Adel not only knows about it, but he has built blockchain platforms with cryptocurrency capabilities, so he knows the incredible power, the difficulty, as well as the need for practical application.
 And I think, hopefully, some of our conversation will demonstrate those applications.

 Mr. FitzGerald: You mentioned this idea that blockchain can do many things.
 What are some common misconceptions of blockchain?